Learning to Segment Object Candidates via Recursive Neural Networks: Experiment

 \subsubsection{Implementation Details}

 Following ~\cite{uijlings2013selective}, we adopte the efficient graph-based method ~\cite{felzenszwalb2004efficient} to produce initial over-segmentations with four parameter values (i.e., $k=100,150,200,250$), respectively.
 We implement the proposed model using Caffe open source library ~\cite{jia2014caffe}, and train it by stochastic gradient descent (SGD) with a batch size of 2, momentum of 0.9, weight decay of 0.0005.
 The learning rate is initialized as $10^{-5}$ and divided by 10 after 20 epochs.
-Note that it is indeed possible to perform joint training for the fast RCNN and the RNN.
+The balance parameter $\lambda$ in Equation \ref{eqn:loss} is simply set as 1.
+Note that it is indeed possible to perform joint training for the fast RCNN and the ReNN.
 We do not train the model in this way, because only 422 images are provided for training, which easily leads to over-fitting.
-Therefore, we simply use the fast RCNN model pre-trained on the PASCAL VOC 2007 detection dataset for local feature extraction, and then train our RNN model alone.
+Therefore, we simply use the fast RCNN model pre-trained on the PASCAL VOC 2007 detection dataset for local feature extraction, and then train our ReNN model alone.
 In the random merging algorithm, the parameter $k$ is set as 5.
-We conducted the experiments on a single NVIDIA GeForce GTX TITAN-X. It takes about 0.2s for feature extraction, about 0.6s for generating hundreds of object proposals.
-To improve the quality of generated proposals, we can allow the randomized merging process to be repeated several times (e.g., 8) in each recursion step.
+To improve the quality of generated proposals, we perform the random merging process for $K$ times ($K=8$ in our experiments), and rank all the generated proposals using the objectness scores.
+The proposals with low scores are rejects to get a certain number of proposals for evaluation.

-\subsection{Comparison With State-of-the-Art Approaches}
+\subsection{Comparison with State-of-the-Art Approaches}

 In this subsection, we compare our method with recent state-of-the-art methods, including BING ~\cite{cheng2014bing}, Randomized Prim (RP) ~\cite{manen2013prime}, EdgeBox (EB) ~\cite{zitnick2014edge}, Multiscale Combinatorial Grouping (MCG2015) \footnote{MCG2015 is the improved version of original MCG and achieves much better performance.} ~\cite{pont2015multiscale}, Selective Search (SS) ~\cite{uijlings2013selective}, Faster R-CNN (RPN) ~\cite{ren2015faster}, Complexity Adaptive Distance Metric (CADM) ~\cite{xiao2015complexity}, Multi-branch Hierarchical Segmentation (MHS)\footnote{We only compare with MHS on the PASCAL VOC 2007 dataset, because only the results on this dataset are available.}~\cite{wang2015object}, Geodesic Object Proposals (GOP) \footnote{We only compare with GOP on the PASCAL VOC 2007 and ImageNet datasets, because only the results on these two datasets are available.}~\cite{krahenbuhl2014geodesic}, Learn to Propose Objects (LPO) ~\cite{krahenbuhl2015learning}.
 In our experiments, we use Edgebox70 (optimal settings for an IoU threshold of 0.7) for EB, and default settings for others, in order to ensure the best overall performance for these methods.
 In addition, we follow ~\cite{hosang2015makes} to control the number of candidates to a specific value for a fair comparison.
 Since BING, MCG2015, SS, CADM, RPN, EB, MHS and GOP provide sorted proposals, we select $n$ proposals with top $n$ highest scores for evaluation.
 However, RP and LPO does not provide the scores to rank the proposals, so we simply select the first $n$ proposals in our experiments.